 At one time, shipyards were the largest employers in the United States.
 There were hundreds of thousands of shipyard workers throughout the county.
-They were integral to building and running large naval vessels that were necessary for the trade, development and defense of the nation.

 - Paint and glue

 Shipyard work involved installing asbestos-containing products such as the ones listed above and replacing older parts as they wore out.
 These actions put asbestos fibers into the air.

 If a shipyard worker inhaled the small fibers, the tiny shards could get stuck in their body's internal lining.
 The human body can't break down asbestos fibers.
 Ultimately, the fibers can cause long-term damage and mesothelioma tumors could form 10-50 years after exposure.

 Asbestos-containing ship parts were used throughout military and civilian ships, putting both shipyard workers and U.S. Navy veterans at a high risk of exposure.
 View where asbestos components were used aboard Navy ships below.